 I was going to Japan for a month, and I set the tentative goal of learning at least the katakana script used to represent the Japanese language.
 My plan worked.
-Within about a week I could at least pronounce things written in katakana, and within less than another week, hiragana.
+After 10 days I could at least pronounce things written in katakana, and within another 3 days, hiragana.
 I didn't pronounce them exactly right, and I certainly wasn't reading.
 I only recognized Japanese words I already knew, like edamame or yakitori, or approximate cognates like superu hoteru.
 There's a lot of English signage in Japan, I really didn't need to know katakana or hiragana.
 But it came in handy a few times.

 This page is really about my experiments and experiences in learning something unexpected and quite foreign on my own.
 It isn't specific to Japanese scripts.
 I have some tips that relate far more to preparing for a certification exam than to most people's idea of traveling to Japan.